The California CORE Project will reopen July 18. Visit the Implementation Manual. Read Now

 Equipment Users

-I would like to purchase CORE-approved equipment; how do I apply for a voucher?
-Equipment users do not apply for CORE vouchers.
-CORE-approved dealers are responsible for securing CORE voucher funding through the online Voucher Processing Center.
-A purchaser should connect with a CORE-approved dealer to acquire their equipment, and the dealer will receive the voucher.
-If you have a trusted dealer relationship or already have a piece of equipment in mind, connect us with your dealer, and we can help them become CORE-approved.
+Equipment Purchasers do not apply for CORE Project-funded vouchers.
+CORE-approved Dealers are responsible for securing CORE voucher funding through the online Voucher Processing Center.
+An equipment Purchaser should contact a CORE-approved Dealer to acquire their equipment, and the Dealer will receive the voucher.
+If you have a trusted Dealer network or already have a piece of equipment in mind, connect us with your Dealer, and we can help them become CORE-approved.

 Does the size of the fleet matter?
 No, fleet size does not matter.
 Requirements and eligibility do not differ based on the size of the fleet.